 4. Most Rubik’s cubes solved on a bike

 Feel like you have some free time in your hand while your feet are cycling?
 Arumugam PK of India decided to solve some Rubik’s cubes during his ride.
 Well, it was more than ‘some’; being exactly 1,010 Rubik’s cubes solved in over 6 hours!
 This accomplishment was made in June 2017.
 It was incredible since many of us can’t even solve one sitting in a chair.

 5. Tallest rideable bicycle

 We introduce you the tallest rideable bicycle in the world!
 The “Stoopidtaller” bike was built by American, Richie Trimble in Los Angeles in 2013.
 This beast was 6.15 m high (20 ft 2.5 in), measured from the ground to the handlebars.
-Trimble had to successfully ride the bike 100 metres to set the record.
-He shared that he originally created this bike to see people smile and laugh, but more significantly, Trimble promised himself to break a world record and “bring it back to LA, where the world record belongs.”
+To set the record, Trimble had to successfully ride the bike 100 metres.
+He shared that he originally created this bike to see people smile and laugh.
+However, more significantly, Trimble promised himself to break a world record and “bring it back to LA, where the world record belongs.”
 Well, he sure did that!

 Here’s a video of the making and breaking world record of the “Stoopidtaller”.

 So, we’ve gone tall, how about long?
 A creative group of Australians crafted a 41.42 m (135 ft 10.7 in) long rideable bicycle in January 2015 in Australia.
 To plan and develop this record-breaking bike, which is longer than three buses, the constructing team worked for nine months.
 Then, to prove that the bike is “rideable”, they had to ride it over a distance of 100 m without riders touching the ground.
 Well, unsurprisingly, the riders toppled a few times before successfully pulling it off.